PoorHttp/PoorWSGI/doc/documentation.rst

 GeneratorResponse
 `````````````````
-Response which is use for generator values.
-Generator **must** return bytes,
+A Response that is used for generator values.
+A generator **must** return bytes,
-instead of strings!
-For string returned generator, use **StrGeneratorResponse**,
+not strings.
+For a generator that returns strings, use **StrGeneratorResponse**,
-which use generator for utf-8 encoding to bytes.
+which encodes the strings to UTF-8 bytes.

 NoContentResponse
 `````````````````
-Sometimes you don't want to response payload.
-NoContentResponse has default code `204 No Content`.
+Sometimes you don't want a response payload.
+NoContentResponse has a default code of `204 No Content`.

 RedirectResponse
 ````````````````
-Response with interface for more comfortable redirect response.
+A Response with an interface for a more comfortable redirect response.

 .. code:: python